|News and Announcements »|

 process_iseq.py -i s_6_1_sequences.txt,s_7_1_sequences.txt -o ./fastq/ --barcode_length 6 --barcode_in_header

 Note that in the second example there are actually seven bases in the index field.
-If only six correspond to your barcode (and the remaining bases in e.g. a technical artifact) you can specify –barcode_length 6 (as done here) to extract only the first six bases of the barcode.
+If only six correspond to your barcode (and the remaining bases are technical artifact, for example) you can specify –barcode_length 6 (as done here) to extract only the first six bases of the barcode.

 Once these steps are complete you’ll have fastq files that can be passed to split_libraries_fastq.py.

 QIIME can be used to process single-end or paired-end read data from the Illumina platform.
 The primary script for merging paired-end read data in QIIME is join_paired_ends.py.
 See the script documentation for more details.
 This is typically applied as a pre-processing step before running split_libraries_fastq.py.

 Sequencing centers will often perform demultiplexing of sequences for you, delivering you one fastq file per sample.
 Several scripts are provided that facilitate using these files with QIIME:

 - multiple_split_libraries_fastq.py: supports quality filtering of already-demultiplexed reads provided in multiple fastq files.

 - multiple_join_paired_ends.py: supports joining paired ends for already-demultiplexed reads provided in multiple fastq files.

 - multiple_extract_barcodes.py: supports removing barcode sequences from already-demultiplexed reads provided in multiple fastq files.
 This is useful when sequence barcodes were not removed as part of demultiplexing.